Uniformed Patrol Division

 To extend public service on a different front to the seniors of Jefferson County by partnering them with deputies who provide companionship, love and support through an ongoing personal relationship.

-Interest in this program can be expressed by clicking HERE and filling out the program application or by contacting Mrs. Mary Wilson at 870.541.5376
+Referrals or requests for participation in the Adopt-A-Grandparent Program are accepted from 3rd parties such as caregivers, extended family members, neighbors and friends as well as seniors themselves.
+Interest in this program can be expressed by clicking HERE and filling out the program application or by contacting Ms. Mary Wilson at 870.541.5376